devmaroy/simplefitnessblog_cu_pe_ga_wpapi_en/README.md

 10. **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.org/docs/ssr-apis/) (if any).
 These allow customization of default Gatsby settings affecting server-side rendering.

-11. **`package-lock.json`** (See `package.json` below, first).
-This is an automatically generated file based on the exact versions of npm dependencies that were installed for project. **(You won’t change this file directly).**

-12. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+11. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for project.

-13. **`screenshot.png`**: Screenshots of the final website.
+12. **`screenshot.png`**: Screenshots of the final website.

-14. **`yarn.lock`**: There is an identifier for every dependency and sub dependency that is used for a project.
+13. **`yarn.lock`**: There is an identifier for every dependency and sub dependency that is used for a project.

-15. **`.env.example`**: This file is an example for .env file you need to create if you want to run this project.
+14. **`.env.example`**: This file is an example for .env file you need to create if you want to run this project.

-16. **`README.md`**: A text file containing useful reference information about project.
+15. **`README.md`**: A text file containing useful reference information about project.

 <br>